lammps/lammps/doc/src/comm_modify.rst

 widely varying cutoffs for different type pairs, the *multi* or *multi/old* mode can be faster.
 In *multi*, each atom is assigned to a collection which should correspond to a set of atoms with similar interaction cutoffs.
+See the :doc:`neighbor <neighbor>` command for a detailed description of collections.
 In this case, each atom collection is assigned its own distance cutoff for communication purposes, and fewer atoms will be communicated. in *multi/old*, a similar technique is used but atoms